You can make a variety of vibrant fruit breads with bakery emulsions, and I will give you several recipes.

 Its time at last for me to survey the squash field.

 Actually, its 5 days too late according to my new Mondays schedule, but I lost my photo for this post and that took away my thunder.
-I was planning to number 11 different squashes and review each with a recipe, but now I have to do something shorter and possibly less helpful.
-Or will it be, more helpful?
+I was planning to number 11 different squashes and review each with a recipe, but now I have to do something shorter.

 So I will offer some recipes and answer some questions because squashes or winter melons daunt a lot of people.